Read Theodor W. Adorno with voice, context, and method in the same frame.

 5. Influence trail: Show what later philosophy had to inherit, revise, or resist.

-The anchors here are Theodor W. Adorno’s Influence on Philosophy, A Critical Voice: Adorno’s Influence, and Adorno’s Greatest Contributions to Philosophy.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Theodor W. Adorno’s Influence on Philosophy, A Critical Voice: Adorno’s Influence, and Adorno’s Greatest Contributions to Philosophy in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. #1: What is the main philosophical approach associated with Theodor W. Adorno?